arjunmehta/node-georedis/README.md

 Adds an array of new coordinates to your set.
 The `coordinateArray` must be in the form `[[lat, lon, name],[lat, lon, name],...,[lat, lon, name]]`.
 Use this method for bulk additions, as it is much faster than individual adds.

 ### proximity.location(locationName, callBack)
 Retrieve the latitude and longitude of a specific named location.
-Returns an object with `name`, `latitude` and `longitude` properties.
+Returns an object with `name`, `latitude` and `longitude` properties. `latitude` and `longitude` will be null if the location does not exist.

 ### proximity.locations(locationNameArray, callBack)
 Retrieve the latitude and longitude of a list of specific named locations.
-Returns an array of objects with `name`, `latitude` and `longitude` properties.
+Returns an array of objects with `name`, `latitude` and `longitude` properties. `latitude` and `longitude` will be null if the location does not exist.

 ### proximity.addLocations(coordinateArray, callBack)
 Adds an array of new coordinates to your set.
 The `coordinateArray` must be in the form `[[lat, lon, name],[lat, lon, name],...,[lat, lon, name]]`.
 Use this method for bulk additions, as it is much faster than individual adds.